Blaji123/PortfolioWebsite/README.md

 Portfolio Website
 Description
 This is a portfolio website built using React.js and Three.js components.
-It showcases various projects undertaken by the developer and provides an overview of their skills and experiences..
+It showcases various projects undertaken by the developer and provides an overview of their skills and experiences.

 Features
 Project Showcase: Display of projects with descriptions, images, and links to GitHub repositories or live demos.